toreanderson/toreanderson.github.io/_posts/2017-01-21-ipv6-roaming-in-the-uk.markdown

 | Telenor Norway | 4G   | N/A              | N/A                  |

-I was not able to get 4G coverage with any of my SIM cards in this network, which probably means that neither Tele 2 nor Telenor has a 4G roaming agreement with O2.
+I was not able to get 4G coverage with any of my SIM cards in this network, which probably means that neither Tele 2 nor Telenor have a 4G roaming agreement with O2.

 While in 2G and 3G coverage Tele 2 and Telenor's HLR/HSS blacklisting trick
 comes into play.
 (See the [*IPv6 roaming in Belgium and